 - Inform school administrators, teachers, and family of plans.
 Give them flight numbers and times, your schedule and emergency contact information.
 Emergency contact information will be provided for required travel. - Always carry your identification, National Staff and headquarters phone numbers, and one copy of the notarized parental consent form and medical card or information in case of an emergency. - Anticipate your financial needs and plan accordingly.
 It always is better to have too much money than not enough.
 Make sure you have a credit card, debit card, and/or enough additional cash in case of an emergency.
-Please inform the Director of Leadership if you have any financial limitations that prevent you from having enough spending money to cover necessary costs upfront. - Pack wisely.
+Please inform the Youth Leadership Manager, at least two weeks prior to travel, if you have any financial limitations that prevent you from having enough spending money to cover necessary costs upfront so arrangements can be made. - Pack wisely.
 When able, pack in carry-on luggage to help keep the organization's travel costs as low as possible.
 Officers will be given information about what clothing and materials are needed and rarely will have time or the opportunity to need more than what is listed. - When traveling on national organization business, the national organization assumes responsibility for your travel arrangements. - When traveling on national organization business, you will have an adult contact.
 When you arrive at the hotel, contact the adult to announce your arrival.
 Do not leave the hotel without an adult. - When another group or state association has requested your participation, the group extending the invitation is responsible for your travel arrangements.